Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

 8. Getting Started section in README

 ### Directory structure
-This should be flexible to accomidate the needs of the project, but a great starting point can be found at [cookiecutter-datascience](https://github.com/drivendata/cookiecutter-data-science).
+This should be flexible to accomodate the needs of the project, but a great starting point can be found at [cookiecutter-datascience](https://github.com/drivendata/cookiecutter-data-science).
 When I personally start off a project, I remove some of the pre-populated files and get down to the following directory structure:

 ```
 ├── .gitignore